Skip to main content

 Source: Jenkins.io

-Problems with scripted pipeline:
+Challenges with a scripted pipeline:

 • The imbalance between developers’ experience in Groovy and Jenkins creates an impedance mismatch that is not easy to remove.